aljedaxi/zettel/pages/diagnosing the system.md

 -
   > it was later mathematically proved that such a system must necessarily contain a representation ... of whatever is being regulated
 -
   > Solvency ... is a prerequisite of business ...
 Profitability, too ... but they do not ... constitute the goals of the enterprise.
-Rather are they the *constraints* under which it operates ... to treat all this as the essence of viability is to mistake the epiphenomena
+Rather are they the *constraints* under which it operates ... to treat all this as the essence of viability is to mistake the epiphenomena of the system ... for the system itself.